wormholer/KAP-manual/en/model/computed_column.en.md

 #### Explicit Query vs. Implicit Query

 A computed column is logically appended to the table's column list after creation.
-You can query the column as if it were normal columns under the premise that the computed column is included by a ready **Cube**/**TableIndex** or **Query Pushdown** is enabled.
+You can query the computed column as if it was a normal column as long as it is pre-calculated in a Cube.
+Or if query pushdown is enabled in KAP, you can query the computed column directly regardless of whether the Cube containing the computed column is ready.
 Continuing with the last example, if you created and built a cube containing measure `sum(total_amount)`, KAP can answer queries like `select sum(total_amount) from kylin_sales`.
 We call it **Explicit Query** on computed columns.

 Or, the your can pretend that computed column is invisible from the table, and still use the expression behind the computed column to query.
-Continuing with the last example, when your query `select sum(price * item_count) from kylin_sales`, KAP will analyze the query and figure out that expression in `price * item_count` is replacable by an existing computed column named `total_amount`.
+Continuing with the last example, when your query `select sum(price * item_count) from kylin_sales`, KAP will analyze the query and figure out that expression in `price * item_count` is replaceable by an existing computed column named `total_amount`.
 For better performance KAP will try to translate your original query to `select sum(total_amount) from kylin_sales`.
 We call it **Implicit Query** on computed columns.

+When query pushdown is enabled and there is no cube can be hit on for your query on computed column, KAP will analyze the query and translate the computed column to the original formula.
+Continuing with the previous example, if you query `select sum(total_amount) from kylin_sales` when there is no Cube ready to answer, and query pushdown is enabled, this query will be translated into `select sum(price * item_count) from kylin_sales`, and be pushed down to underlying SQL on Hadoop engine.

 Implicit Query is **enabled** by default.
 To disable it you'll need to remove `kylin.query.transformers=io.kyligence.kap.query.util.ConvertToComputedColumn` in `KYLIN_HOME/conf/kylin.properties`